Forging and Stamping NAICS 3321

 Recent Developments

-- Producer prices for forging and stamping companies declined 2.1% in May compared to a year ago after falling 1.6% in the previous annual comparison, according to the latest US Bureau of Labor Statistics data.
-Industry producer prices have been trending downward since peaking three years ago (May 2022) but remain at historically high levels.
-Employment by forging and stamping companies was flat year over year in April, while average industry wages rose 9.2% over the same period to $26.24 per hour, pennies shy of their peak in March, BLS data show.
+• Producer prices for forging and stamping companies rose 4.1% in February compared to a year ago after falling 3.8% in the previous February-versus-February annual comparison, according to the latest US Bureau of Labor Statistics data.
+Industry producer prices had been trending downward since peaking in May 2022, but began rebounding in 2025 and remain high by historical standards.
+Employment by the industry shrank 0.6% year over year in January, while the average industry wage at forging and stamping firms continued its upward climb, jumping 10% over the same period to a new high of $28.20, BLS data show.
+Over the past three years, wage growth at forging and stamping firms was 19.5%, higher than overall private wage growth of 13.2%.

 Industry Revenue